MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     If you don't specify a requirements document using the `--file` option, you'll be prompted to describe the feature that you want to build.

+1. Monitor GitHub Copilot's response and provide assistance as needed.

+    > **IMPORTANT**: GitHub Copilot asks for assistance when generating the spec.md file.
+For example, GitHub Copilot might request permission to create a new repository branch for the specification.
+Grant permission by responding in the Chat view.

-1. Press **Enter** and wait 1-2 minutes for GitHub Copilot to generate the specification in the `spec.md` file.
+    It can take a few minutes for GitHub Copilot to generate the specification in the spec.md file.

+1. Once the specify workflow is complete, use Visual Studio Code's EXPLORER view to expand the **specs** and **checklists** folders.

+1. In the EXPLORER view, select **spec.md**, and then take a couple minutes to review the spec.md file.

-1. Open the `spec.md` file from the EXPLORER view and verify it includes these sections:
+    Verify that the spec.md file includes the following sections:

-    - **Feature Summary**: High-level overview of the document upload and management feature
-    - **User Stories**: User-centric descriptions (e.g., "As an Employee, I want to upload documents...")
-    - **Functional Requirements**: Detailed capabilities organized by category
-    - **User Interface Requirements**: Description of the expected user experience
-    - **Security and Compliance**: Authentication, authorization, data protection requirements
-    - **Performance Requirements**: Specific benchmarks for load times and response times
+    - **User Scenarios & Testing**: User-focused descriptions of feature capabilities and how to test them.
-    - **Acceptance Criteria**: Testable conditions that must be met
+    - **Requirements**: Detailed requirements that must be met, organized by category.
+    - **Success Criteria**: Measurable outcomes, assumptions, and out-of-scope items.

-1. Check that key requirements from your input are captured:
+1. Verify that key requirements (from your feature description) are captured under the Requirements section.

+    For example:

     - File size limits (25 MB per file)
     - Supported file types (PDF, Office documents, images, text files)